 Under The Waters Of Mexico by Pablo Bush Romero (1964) is about the salvage work done by Mexico's underwater archaeological society CEDAM on Mayan temples and sunken Spanish galleons.

-The Hunting Instinct: Safari Chronicles On Hunting Game Conservation And Management In The Republic of South Africa And Namibia 1990-1998 by Philip D Rowter (1999) is a well-illustrated and action-packed chronicle about Philip D Rowter's hunting experiences in South Africa and Namibia, covering eight safaris from 1990 to 1998.
-This book provides biological information on the Big 5 and most plains game species encountered and hunted in modern Africa.
+The Hunting Instinct: Safari Chronicles On Hunting Game Conservation And Management In The Republic of South Africa And Namibia 1990-1998 by Philip D Rowter (1999) is an action-packed chronicle about the author's hunting experiences in South Africa and Namibia, covering eight safaris from 1990 to 1998.
+This book provides information on the Big 5 and most plains game species encountered and hunted in modern Africa.
 It also includes information on current game and environmental conservation efforts.

-The Sportsman's World by Jack Samson (1976).
-Fishing, big game hunting and shotgunning in Africa and North America.
-The fishing dominates but the one story and picture alone of the huge Cape buffalo Samson shot in Botswana will tempt all hunters.
+The Sportsman's World by Jack Samson (1976) are tales of fishing, big game hunting and shotgunning in Africa and North America.
+The fishing dominates the book but there is one story and picture of the huge Cape buffalo Samson shot in Botswana.

 Tales Of Woods And Waters edited by Vin T Sparano (1989) is an anthology including such varied writers as Pat McManus and Theodore Roosevelt.
 Other authors included are Jack Atcheson, Baron Bror von Blixen-Finecke, Jack O'Connor, Jim Carmichael, Lee Wulff, Russell Annabel, Robert Ruark, Bob Elman, Havilah Babcock, Joel Vance, Ray Eye and many more.
 Subjects include turkey, grouse, quail, bears, caribou, Jack O'Connor's last hunt, fishing, trout, salmon, muskellunge, Gene Hill, leopard and elephant hunting.

-All other books by Vin T Sparano about North American fishing and the outdoors.
+Other books by Vin T Sparano about North American hunting, fishing and the outdoors.

 Big Game Hunting On Three Continents by Loren D Stark (1971) are his adventures in North America with Dall sheep, moose, polar and brown bear.
 On safari to Somalia, two safaris to Mozambique, another to Kenya for elephant, lion other big game.
 To India for tiger, leopard and to Iran for ibex and urial and Armenian sheep.